Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Numerical Analysis

 \section{Numerical Analysis}

-The analysis presented above highlights that the mutual coupling effects resulting from closely spaced antennas can potentially provide benefits to the uplink spectral efficiency in single-user and multi-user Holographic MIMO systems, depending on the specific propagation conditions.
-However, it is important to note that these conditions may not be met in practical network scenarios, and therefore the average gains may be marginal or even non-existent.
-The analysis focused on a simplified uplink case study with two antennas, two UEs, and single-path LoS propagation.
-Next, the numerical analysis is expanded to more realistic scenarios, including a larger number of antennas, multiple UEs, and different propagation conditions.
+The analysis presented above highlights that the mutual coupling effects resulting from closely spaced antennas can potentially provide benefits to the uplink spectral efficiency in single-user and multi-user Holographic MIMO systems, depending on the specific propagation conditions and impedance matching networks used.
+The analysis focused on a simplified uplink case study with two antennas and two UEs.
+Next, the numerical analysis is expanded to more realistic scenarios, including a larger number of antennas, arranged side-by-side in a uniform linear array, and multiple UEs.
 Additionally, the analysis considers the case of densely packed antennas in a space-constrained form factor.
 By exploring these scenarios, a more comprehensive understanding of the benefits of mutual coupling in Holographic MIMO systems can be obtained.

-The key parameters of the system are those reported in Table~\ref{tab:array_parameters}.
-Unless otherwise stated, we consider a scenario with single-path LoS propagation, where the BS is positioned at a height of $10$~m.
+The system parameters are those reported in Table~\ref{tab:array_parameters}.
+We consider a scenario with single-path LoS propagation and model the wireless channel as in \eqref{eq:d_OC}.
+The BS is positioned at a height of $10$~m.
 The azimuth angle of each UE is randomly distributed within the sector $[-\pi/2, \pi/2]$ while the elevation angle depends on the distance from the BS.
-The UEs are randomly dropped at a minimum distance of $15$~m and a maximum distance of $150$~m from the BS, and they transmit with the same power.
+UEs are randomly dropped at a minimum distance of $15$~m and a maximum distance of $150$~m from the BS, and they transmit with the same power.
 The results are obtained by averaging over $1000$ UE drops.
+While we assume impedance matching is consistently applied at the UE, the three different case, namely, Full Matching Network (Full MN), Self-Impedance Matching Network (SI MN) and No Matching Network (No MN), are considered for the BS.

-Due to space limitations, our main emphasis is on the uplink but we put a specific focus on addressing the duality issue in the downlink.
-Moreover, we still focus on line-of-sight propagation but notice that similar results can be obtained with different channel models, e.g., based on stochastic approaches.
-The Matlab code that will be made available upon completion of the review process can be used to generate the omitted results.
+Due to space limitations, our main emphasis is on the uplink but we put a specific focus on addressing the duality implication in the downlink.
+Although, we focus LoS propagation, similar results can be obtained with different channel models, e.g., based on stochastic approaches.